openboxes/openboxes/docs/admin-guide/upgrading/index.md

 ## Prerequisites
 These upgrade instructions make the following assumptions

-* You have already migrated to OpenBoxes v0.9.x   :material-check-bold:
+* [x] You have already migrated to OpenBoxes v0.9.x
-* You are upgrading from v0.8.x to another v0.8.x release  :material-check-bold:
+* [x] You are upgrading from v0.8.x to another v0.8.x release
-* You have deployed the application to Tomcat 9 :material-check-bold:
+* [x] You have deployed the application to Tomcat 9

 !!! danger